VivianDee/Simbrella/README.md

 2. **Task Management**: CRUD operations (Create, Read, Update, Delete) for tasks, with the ability to assign tasks to users.
 3. **Project Management**: Manage multiple projects and assign tasks to projects.
 4. **Team Management**: Assign users to projects, and manage teams.
-5. **Real-time Updates**: WebSocket integration for real-time task updates.
-6. **Notifications**: Email notifications for task changes or updates.
+5. **Notifications**: Email notifications for task changes or updates.

 ## Prerequisites